BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 {.is-info}

 ### Listening to MCM events
 > With the introduction of `ModEvents` in SE v18, the existing method for listening to MCM events will be deprecated.
-While the information in this section remains, please note that it is subject to change.
+While the information in this section remains valid, please note that it is subject to change.
 MCM will maintain backward compatibility with the current method for the time being.
 > Currently, mod events are implemented using a workaround involving net messages, which were originally intended for use within a single mod only.
 {.is-warning}